The Burden of Caring: The Moral Injury of COVID-19

 Yet, these measures still go against the core of preserving life and dignity.
 Moving from the "do all you possibly can" mantra to a self-preserving "do your best with the limited and depleting resources, even though you know it's not enough" can have lasting effects on some healthcare workers.

-This is the essence of moral injury, going against what we know is right and just because of circumstances beyond our control.
+This is the essence of moral injury in healthcare, going against what we know is right and just because of circumstances beyond our control.

 We need to broadly address these internal conflicts now before we see an uptick in mental distress, PTSD, and suicide rates throughout and after this earth-shattering pandemic.